11 Gorgeous Florida Gulf Coast Beaches

 Best for: Finding prehistoric shark teeth

 Casperan Beach, located in beautiful Venice, is nicknamed “the shark tooth capital of the world.”
-You will notice that the beach takes on a very different tone and look than most other Gulf coast beaches.
+This beach takes on a very different tone and look than most other Gulf coast beaches.
 It’s very rocky, and thus, a great place for beachcombing and shark tooth collecting.
 Instead of sunbathing & swimming, you will find the locals and tourists out with their shovels attempting to capture a rare prehistoric shark tooth.
-These shovels can be found at pretty much any local store or ordered online in advance.
+These shovels can be purchased online or at any store in town.

-While you will not get to enjoy the soft, smooth sand that the Gulf is so famous for, you will enjoy incredible views.
+While you will not get to enjoy the soft, smooth sand that the Gulf is so famous for here, you will enjoy incredible views.
 And, you might just leave with the best souvenir of all – a piece of history millions of years old in the making.

 What else to do nearby: Venice area Audubon Society is a great choice for birdwatchers and another hotspot for alligator sightings.
-Big Cat Habitat in nearby Sarasota is an excellent sanctuary dedicated to providing a natural habitat for rescued animals.
+Big Cat Habitat in nearby Sarasota is a sanctuary dedicated to providing a natural habitat for rescued animals.

 Location: St. Petersburg